Phenytoin and St. John's Wort: Can You Take Them Together?

 • Generic phenytoin sodium capsules and tablets

-On the supplement side, the concern applies to essentially all St. John's Wort products with meaningful hyperforin content:
+On the supplement side, the concern applies to St. John's Wort in essentially any form with meaningful hyperforin content:

 • St. John's Wort teas and tinctures